 He has written more than 400 technical articles and currently hold 2 active international patents and 1 provisional patent application in the process.
 His research interests include microwave photonics, optical-wireless network integration, broadband networks, and scalability of telecom and Internet services.

 He has serviced as chair of steering committees of Asia Pacific Microwave Photonics and IEEE Topical Meeting on Microwave Photonics Conference series in 2008/2009.
 He is also a member of the Steering Committee for the International Conference on Optical Internet (COIN).
 He was also Guest Editor for Special Issue on Opto-Electronics and Communications of the IEICE Transactions in Communications.
 He was the General Co-Chair of 2008 IEEE Topical Meeting on Microwave Photonics/ Asia Pacific Microwave Photonics 2008.
 He is currently an Associate Editor of IEEE/OSA Journal of Lightwave Technology.
-He is a Senior Member of IEEE, a member of Optical Society of America and a Fellow of the Institution of Engineers Australia.
+He is a Senior Member of IEEE, a Senior member of Optical Society of America and a Fellow of the Institution of Engineers Australia.